-The winner of the Nobel memorial economics prize is set to be announced in Sweden

-STOCKHOLM (AP) — The Nobel Memorial Prize in Economic Sciences, the final prize of this year’s Nobels season, is set to be announced in Stockholm on Monday.
+U.S. professor wins Nobel economics prize for her work on understanding the gender gap

+The process of evaluating prospects as times change “helps explain why change in labor market gender gaps has been so slow,” she said.

+Of receiving the Nobel, Goldin “was surprised and very, very glad,” Ellegren said.

-The winner or winners unveiled by The Royal Swedish Academy of Sciences follow the awards in medicine, physics, chemistry, literature and peace that were announced last week.
+Her award follows the awards in medicine, physics, chemistry, literature and peace that were announced last week.

 The economics award was created in 1968 by Sweden’s central bank and is formally known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.